 How to Find Someone’s Net Worth

-The first step to finding someone’s net worth is to identify what assets and liabilities they own.
-Assets add value to a person’s net worth, while liabilities reduce that value.
+Initially, you need to find which assets and liabilities count when considering someone’s net worth.
+Remember, assets will always add value to a person’s net worth, while liabilities will always reduce that value.

 Where to Look for Assets?

-- SEC FilingsThe SEC requires that all publicly traded companies disclose stock holdings, executive stock options, agreements, and other details that indicate an individual’s net worth.
+The SEC mandates that all publicly traded companies disclose the executive stock options, stock holdings, agreements, and other details highlighting an individual’s net worth.

-- Patents and TrademarksThese are possible assets that can be verified by checking the person of interest’s name on the USPTO website.
+These items include possible assets verified by checking an individual’s name on the USPTO website.

-How to Calculate Net Worth?
+How to Calculate Someone’s Net Worth?